 The DM takes everyone’s initiative.

-DM: Wulfgar, you are up first.
+DM: Wulfgar, you rolled the highest initiative and are up first.
 You notice Alarielle’s attention snaps to something outside the campsite.
 Your heightened barbarian senses alert you that something is amiss, something you haven’t seen or heard.
 You are surprised.

 Philip: That’s fine.
-Thanks to Feral Instinct, I can act normally when surprised as long as I first use a bonus action to rage, which is what I’ll do.
-I completely overreact to this strange feeling, as is my wont as a barbarian.
-I go into a rage, shouting loudly enough to surely wake my sleeping colleagues, along with probably everyone in that town we passed a few hours ago.
+Thanks to Feral Instinct, I can act normally when surprised as long as I first use a bonus action to rage, as is my wont as a barbarian to completely overreact to any and all feelings I experience.
+I begin frothing at the mouth and shouting loudly enough to surely wake my sleeping colleagues, as well as everyone in that town we passed a few hours ago.
 Then I would like to look around for someone to attack.

 DM: Looking around would mean taking the Search action.
 If you do that, you won’t be able to take the Attack action.